Ngā mahi

 What are we up to?

-Participatory action research (‘PAR’) is research that is conducted by a collective of community members (‘co-researchers’) who come up with a research question about a social issue of relevance for their communities, design and undertake data collection and analysis in response to this question, and then use their findings to address their identified social issue.
+PAR is research that is conducted by a collective of community members (‘co-researchers’) who come up with a research question about a social issue in their communities, design and undertake data collection and analysis in response to this question, and then use their findings to take action.

-Co-designed through three years of kōrero with Māori, Pākehā and international folx committed to decoloniality, The Tīpuna Project aims to address the following social issues:
+Co-designed through three years of kōrero with Indigenous and non-Indigenous national and and international folx committed to decoloniality, The Tīpuna Project began as a PAR project to address the following social issues in Aotearoa:

 • The denigration of Indigenous ways of knowing and being